Vet Clinic Leaf Shadow Background

 4–5 Days Post-Operation: Fentanyl patch is removed.

-10–14 Days Post-Operation:
+14 Days Post-Operation:

-Sutures are usually removed.
+Stitches are removed.

 6 Weeks Post-Operation: Most pets come in for repeat X-rays.
 This confirms the bone is healing so normal activities can resume.

-7. Follow-Up X-Rays & Activity
+9. Follow-Up X-Rays & Activity

 Around 6–8 weeks, we re-check the bone healing.
 If all looks good, you can gradually allow short periods of off-lead exercise under supervision, adding 5 minutes every few days.